Chinese Dream: Xi Jinping

+Xi's discourse of the China Dream incorporates intangible cultural heritages such as the production of clay figurines in the style of Qing-era craftsman Clayman Zhang.

 Interpretations

 The Chinese Dream is vaguely defined, and has led to multiple interpretations describing the phrase's meaning.
 Although the content of the Chinese Dream is described variously, the phrase generally describes a set of aspirational qualities, values, and goals for the Chinese nation and people.
-Its articulation by Xi has led to an outpouring of commentary.
+Varying historical interpretations have tied it to ideas including the Confucian tradition and the May Fourth Movement.
+Xi's articulation of the China Dream has led to an outpouring of commentary.

 Economic and political reform

 The core task of the China Dream is economic development.
 The primary means of developing the economy pursuant to the China dream is infrastructure development, including via the Belt and Road Initiative.

 Some government officials and activists view the Chinese Dream as a need for economic and political reform.
 Sustaining China's economic growth requires economic reform encompassing urbanization, the reduction of government bureaucracy, and weakening the power of special interests.
 Chinese liberals have defined the Chinese Dream as a dream of constitutionalism.
 Southern Weekly, a liberal newspaper based in Guangzhou, attempted to publish an editorial titled "The Chinese dream: a dream of constitutionalism" which advocated the separation of powers, but was censored by the authorities.

 Both Xi Jinping and Premier Li Keqiang support economic reform, but have shied away from discussing political reform.
 Premier Li has said that "But however deep the water may be, we will wade into the water.
 This is because we have no alternative.
 Reform concerns the destiny of our country and the future of our nation."
 According to official CCP sources, the Chinese Dream is the "essence of Socialism with Chinese characteristics."

 In October 2013, Britain's Chancellor of the Exchequer, George Osborne, described the Chinese Dream as a political reform that includes "rebalancing from investment to consumption."

 Financial inclusion is an important component of Xi's view of the Chinese Dream.